henakandaya

 Sinhala (via Portuguese/Spanish)

-Anaconda is one of etymology's most disputed geographical puzzles.
-The most-cited hypothesis traces the word to Sinhala henakandaya — hena meaning lightning, kanda meaning stem or trunk — a name for a large whip snake native to Sri Lanka.
-But a competing Tamil theory proposes derivation from a phrase meaning roughly 'elephant killer,' and major dictionaries consistently list the etymology as uncertain.
-What is less contested is that European colonizers in Asia were using some form of the word by the 1500s, though even the transmission path from Asia remains undocumented.
+Anaconda is one of etymology's great geographical mix-ups.
+Its origin is genuinely uncertain: the most-cited hypothesis traces the word to Sinhala henakandaya (hena — lightning + kanda — stem/trunk), a name for a large whip snake native to Sri Lanka, though a competing Tamil theory proposes derivation from a phrase meaning roughly 'elephant killer.'
+Major dictionaries list the etymology as disputed, and no transmission path has been documented with confidence.
+What is less contested is that European colonizers in Asia were using some form of the word by the 1500s.

 Related Words